 Make-Ahead Fancy Night In

-This menu is fancy but still fits well with busy schedules—most of the main prep work is done a night or two before and then heated up on the big night.
+Since February 14th falls on a Wednesday this year, many of us will be celebrating after work.
+This Instant Pot Valentine’s Day menu is fancy but still fits well with busy schedules since most of the prep work is done a night or two before.

 My Bone-In Beef Short Ribs feature a red wine sauce and are perfect for a fancy Valentine’s dinner.
 Drizzle extra sauce over the top of mashed potatoes, with a side of almond-dressed beans.
 Finish the night with mini cheesecakes made in their own little pans and topped with a decadent berry topping.

 Real life doesn’t stop—not even for Valentine’s Day!
-This menu will have you covered when traffic has you running late or the kids are sick or you just want to focus on having fun together instead of slaving in the kitchen.
+This menu will have you covered when traffic has you running late or when you just want to focus on having fun outside of the kitchen.

-This is a creamy, full-flavor Italian meal that comes together really quickly since it starts with chicken tenders.
-It pairs well with simple vegetables, pasta, and a sprinkle of parmesan cheese, and the creamy, old fashioned rice pudding is the perfect sweet finish.
+This is a creamy, full-flavor Italian meal is easy to prepare and comes together really quickly since it starts with chicken tenders.
+It pairs well with simple vegetables, pasta, and a sprinkle of Parmesan cheese.
+The creamy, old-fashioned rice pudding is the perfect sweet finish.
 In about 30 minutes, you’ll have a meal to sweep your sweetheart off their feet!

 When finding a sitter costs as much as a nice night out, sometimes you share your Valentine’s meal with the kids.
 This menu has something to keep everyone happy!

-The brisket and macaroni and cheese are the perfect pair of comfort foods.
+The brisket and macaroni & cheese are the perfect pair of comfort foods.
 And kids and grown-ups alike will enjoy these fun cheesecake pops!
-The brisket has a long cook time, which is perfect for a family chocolate-dipping activity while you wait.
+The brisket has a long cook time, which is perfect for dipping and decorating the cheesecake pops as a family while you wait.

 - Creamy Swiss Onion Soup (page 95)